uxtocode/Frontend_Developer/6_CSS.md

 ---

 ✅ CSS is the **design layer of the web**.
 Mastering it lets you build **beautiful, responsive, and professional-looking websites**.

-👉 Max, since you already know **HTML & Tailwind basics**, do you want me to make a **step-by-step CSS roadmap** (from beginner → advanced → Tailwind/SCSS → animations & performance)?
-That way you can systematically master it.